Janelle Bynum: 'We can do better' on police accountability - NewsBreak

 Janelle Bynum: 'We can do better' on police accountability

-Oregon Rep. Janelle Bynum, D-Happy Valley, said the recent settlement of a lawsuit in which a Clackamas County mother alleged that a sheriff's deputy knelt on her then-12-year-old son's neck, impeding his ability to breathe.
+Oregon Rep. Janelle Bynum, D-Happy Valley, in response to the recent settlement of a lawsuit claiming that a Clackamas County sheriff's deputy knelt on a 12-year-old boy's neck, highlighted the importance of holding community leaders including law enforcement accountable for modeling behavior that instills trust in our youth.

 "While I'm grateful that a settlement was reached in the Ka'Mar Benbo case, I know that our community needs to continue to pursue the conversation on how we treat children when they come into contact with authorities," said Bynum, who championed a series of statewide police accountability bills in 2021 and co-hosted a community conversation shortly after the 2019 incident between local mothers and representatives of the sheriff's office.